icopy-site/awesome/docs/awesome/awesome-chess.md

  - [chess24.com](https://chess24.com/en/play/chess) - Play as well as learn chess from chess24 with the best of tutorials.
  - [chessbase.com](http://play.chessbase.com/js/apps/playchess/) - Lucrative, single page application for playing chess.
  - [chess.com](http://www.chess.com/) - Learn and play chess with over 5 million other users.
  - [chesscademy.com](https://www.chesscademy.com/) - Watch videos, solve puzzles, and play games.
-All for free. (https://github.com/hkirat/awesome-chess/blob/master/Works similar to Khan Academy.)
+All for free.
+(Works similar to Khan Academy.)
  - [chesstempo.com](http://chesstempo.com) - Online chess tactics training site.
  - [chessprogramming.wikispaces.com](https://chessprogramming.wikispaces.com/) - Repository of information about programming computers to play chess.
- - [freechess.org](http://freechess.org/) - The 'Free Internet Chess Server' (https://github.com/hkirat/awesome-chess/blob/master/FICS) is one of the oldest Internet chess servers.
+ - [freechess.org](http://freechess.org/) - The 'Free Internet Chess Server' (FICS) is one of the oldest Internet chess servers.
 There are lots of client applications for almost every device, operation system or webbrowser available.

 Boards
 ---